mrlynn/mongodb-podcast/shows/015 - Community Profile: Alain Mbuku and Ybits.md

 title: MongoDB Community Profile - Alain Mbuku and Ybits
 date: 1597190400000
 url: http://chtbl.com/track/4AA7A2/traffic.libsyn.com/mongodb/MongoDB_Podcast_-_Ybits_-_Edited_v2.mp3
+excerpt: Were excited to be joined by a prolific community member, Alain Mbuku.
+Learn about Alains experience being a part of the MongoDB community and how he came to build ybits.io We discuss Alains journey as a developer, why he uses MongoDB, and the features of Ybits.
 ---

 We're excited to be joined by a prolific community member, Alain Mbuku.
 Learn about Alain’s experience being a part of the MongoDB community and how he came to build ybits.io We discuss Alain's journey as a developer, why he uses MongoDB, and the features of Ybits.